Difegue/TVC-16/content/026-lrr-survey-3-results.md

 This is tracked [here](https://github.com/Difegue/LANraragi/issues/454).
 I'll try prioritizing it since it's not too hard.

-> 👉 An option to have the \"date uploaded\" (different from the \"date added\" that is present already) data visible and ability to sort by it.
+> 👉 An option to have the "date uploaded" (different from the "date added" that is present already) data visible and ability to sort by it.
 > 👉 Option to make sorting by date_added default
 > 👉 Ability to show the date_added as human readable instead of Unix timestamp
 > 👉 I suggest adding a newest gallery sort and a history section.